superfunc/similar_kanji_game/README.md

 ## Running the game

-The game requires love2d (https://love2d.org) to run, after installing that:
+The game requires love2d (https://love2d.org) to run, after installing that, point the proper command at the similar_kanji/ directory:

 Windows (use CMD application):
 ```